devs-immortal/website/content/wiki/paradise-lost/biomes/highlands.md

 ---

 <img src="/wiki/biomes/highlands.png">
-Popoms and Moas grazing the Highlands
+Popoms and Moas grazing the Highlands.

 ## Features
 The Highlands Biome is one of the most common biomes in Paradise.

-It is a relatively flat biome with a variety of ground flora: grass, bushes, leafpiles and flowers.
+It is a relatively flat biome with a variety of ground flora: grass, bushes, leaf piles and flowers.
-Small and Medium Aurel trees dot the surface of the biome, and small floestone boulders can occasionally be found partially buried in the ground
+Small and Medium Aurel trees dot the surface of the biome, and small floestone boulders can occasionally be found partially buried in the ground.

 ## Resources